Rosie the Riveter: Heroine of Willow Run – Help Turn Her Factory Into a Museum!

 But let’s hear from the Rosies themselves!

-Recently (June 2013), a group of real, live Rosie the Riveters from the American Rosie the Riveter Association visited the Yankee Air Museum and the slated-for-demolition Willow Run Bomber Plant.
+In June, 2013, a group of real, live Rosie the Riveters from the American Rosie the Riveter Association visited the Yankee Air Museum and the Willow Run Bomber Plant.
 Among the group were three Rosies who had worked right here at Willow Run, building B-24 Liberator bombers!

 What were working conditions like at the Willow Run Bomber Plant?

 “Hot!” says Ruth, 92, who came to Michigan as a 19 year old girl from Sullivan, Indiana to work at the Willow Run Bomber Plant in 1943.
 “They didn’t have fans or air conditioning in those days.”

 Ruth caught the bus from Inkster every day to work at the plant, and didn’t dare miss it, or she’d have to walk.
 “We had to go to work!” she says.
 There was a war on, and the Allies needed planes.
 Ruth liked her job so much, she stayed on after the war to build the “Henry J,” a car made by Kaiser-Frazer to whom Henry Ford sold the plant after the War.